Which is better when it comes to ClearCorrect vs Invisalign?

 If you're feeling like the difference between Invisalign and ClearCorrect isn't exactly “clear”—pun intended—you're not wrong.
 If you see online reviews that favor one highly over the other, it's probably because there's some affiliation between the reviewer and the preferred brand.

-In the video below, a dentist from the UK does a great job giving her unbiased description of the differences (or lack thereof) between ClearCorrect and Invisalign.
+In the video below, a dentist from Australia does a great job giving her unbiased description of the differences (or lack thereof) between ClearCorrect and Invisalign.

 Many people find it difficult to choose between Invisalign and ClearCorrect, which makes sense because they have more similarities than differences.
 Both brands are trusted by dentists and orthodontists, both have successful track records and both get positive reviews from patients.
 Ultimately you'll have to make the decision based on what type of treatment you need, the cost quote your dentist gives you for that treatment, and what your dentist recommends.